-Pilatus PC-12 Crash in Butte, Montana
+Kreindler Successful in Pilatus PC-12 Crash in Butte, Montana

-- On March 22, 2009, a Pilatus PC-12 crashed in Butte,
+- Kreindler successful on behalf of family members of victims in the March 22, 2009, Pilatus PC-12 crash in Butte,

 NTSB chairman identified similarities between the Butte crash and the crash in